GBSamad/Excel-Data-Analytics/README.md

 This is a detailed exploratory analysis of salary datasets aimed at uncovering trends, patterns, and key insights.
 [Checkout my work here](Project_2)
 <img width="1096" height="361" alt="Excel Salary Analysis" src="https://github.com/user-attachments/assets/e2a1fd96-3aa5-4010-9d1e-eb0c673d92f2" />

+## 🤝 Connect With Me
+I am an aspiring data analyst passionate about transforming data into valuable insights.
+This project reflects my growing skills in data analytics and dashboard development using Excel.
+I am continuously learning and working on new projects to strengthen my analytical and visualization abilities.
+Feedback, suggestions, and collaboration opportunities are welcome!